 Kale (for added fiber)

 Pumpkin seeds (for a nice crunch)

-Hemp hearts (sprinkled over top for added fiber—I have Manitoba Harvest's organic version in my pantry)
+Hemp hearts (for added fiber—I have Manitoba Harvest's organic version in my pantry)

 Annie's Organic goddess dressing (for added flavor)